 - Pupil admissions; please contact London Borough of Richmond upon Thames.
-You can access their website via the schools' websites - Pupil exclusions; please see the specific school's Policy for managing behaviour and dealing with incidents of bullying which can be viewed from the relevant school website. - Staff grievance, capability or disciplinary; these are covered by the federation's Staff Appraisal Capability Policy and NAHT Disciplinary Policy. - Where the complaint concerns a third party used by the school such as a School Club; please complain directly to the third party themselves. - Anonymous complaints please refer to the TSF Whistleblowing Policy. - Subject Access Requests and Freedom of Information Requests please see the federation's Data Protection Policy and Freedom of Information policy.
+You can access their website via the schools' websites - Pupil exclusions; please see the Federation's Positive Behaviour Policy inc. Anti-bullying which can be viewed from the school websites. - Staff grievance, capability or disciplinary; these are covered by the Federation's Staff Appraisal Capability Policy, Disciplinary Policy and Grievance Policy from ActionHR. - Where the complaint concerns a third party used by the school such as a School Club; please complain directly to the third party themselves. - Anonymous complaints please refer to the TSF Whistleblowing Policy. - Subject Access Requests and Freedom of Information Requests please see the Federation's Data Protection Policy and Freedom of Information policy.